stanleygeorge789/Customer-Churn-Analysis/README.md

 All models exceed 0.85, indicating strong separability between churn and non-churn classes.

 However, ROC-AUC can overstate performance in imbalanced datasets.
-Therefore, it was not the primary selection criterion.
+Therefore, it was not  primary selection criterion.

 ---